JavaPermutationTools

 Overview

 The JPT source code repository is hosted on GitHub; and is licensed under the GNU General Public License Version 3 (GPLv3).
 The API documentation is found on this site.
 The library is regularly published to Maven Central, from which it is easily imported into software projects using Maven and other commonly used build tools.
+Additionally, there is a GitHub repository of example programs that show basic usage of the JPT library, as well as replication programs that reproduce results found in published papers.

 How to Cite

+The JPT library originated as part of the research of Vincent A. Cicirello.
 If you use JPT in your research, please cite the following article which describes the library:

 Importing from Maven Central